linuxnoodle/game-of-life/README.md

 - [X] Darkmode.
 - [ ] Zoom in on the center instead of on the top-left corner.
 - [ ] Further optimizations for runtime. (possibly using an opengl texture for the grid?)
+- [ ] Mouse controls to drag grid.
+- [ ] Render text to display framerate.